onesvat/fitness-rewards/README.md

 ### Balance Management
 - `GET /balance`: Fetches the current point balance.
-- `POST /withdraw`: Withdraws points from the balance.
+- `GET /withdraw`: Withdraws points from the balance.
-- `POST /deposit`: Manually deposits points to the balance.
+- `GET /deposit`: Manually deposits points to the balance.
 - `GET /transactions`: Retrieves a history of all transactions.

+### Telegram Integration
+- `POST /register_chat`: Register a Telegram chat for notifications.
+- `GET /registered_chats`: Get all registered Telegram chats.

 ## Database